jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Jitter Buffer

 The jitter buffer compensates for network and sound card timing jitters.
-The size of the buffer therefore influences the quality of the audio stream (how many dropouts occur) and the overall delay (the longer the buffer, the higher the delay).
+The size of the buffer influences the quality of the audio stream (how many dropouts occur) and the overall delay (the longer the buffer, the higher the delay).

 You can set the jitter buffer size manually for your local Client and the remote server.
 For the local jitter